angela-xu/Random-Walk-Empire-State-Building/README.md

 ## Installation and Usages
 * Downlaod and run random_walk.py.
-* Parameters could be changed to customize the simulation.
+* Parameters could be customized.